Haghrah/PyIT2FLS/README.md

 ========
 NumPy based toolkit for Interval Type 2 Fuzzy Logic Systems (IT2FLS) simulation.

+## Licence
+PyIT2FLS is published under GNU General Public License v3.0.
+If you are using the developed toolkit, please cite the paper <PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems>.

+    @misc{haghrah2019pyit2fls,
+        title={PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems}, author={Amir Arslan Haghrah and Sehraneh Ghaemi},
+        year={2019},
+        eprint={1909.10051},
+        archivePrefix={arXiv},
+        primaryClass={eess.SY}
+    }

+## Installation
+PyIT2FLS can be installed by unzipping the source code in one directory and using this command:

+    (sudo) python setup.py install

 ## Examples
 There are five examples provided along with the toolkit which are as below:
 * Ex1: Defining an Interval Type 2 Fuzzy Set (IT2FS)